 Notes

-- Yield: This recipe makes approx 16 2-inch squares of fudge.
+- Yield: Makes approximately 16 2-inch squares.
 I recommend cutting with a sharp knife.
+Wipe the knife between cuts for clean edges.

-- Microwave: Don’t want to use your stovetop?
-Microwave the white chocolate, butter and condensed milk on medium power in 30-second intervals, stirring after each interval, until everything is fully melted and smooth.
+- Microwave Method: To skip the stovetop, microwave the white chocolate, butter and condensed milk on medium power in 30-second intervals, stirring after each interval, until melted and smooth.
 This usually takes about 2 minutes.

-- Condensed Milk: I used a can of sweetened condensed oat milk.
-If your can is larger than 320 ml, increase the amount of icing sugar to ensure the mixture is not too runny.
+- Condensed Milk: Sweetened condensed oat milk keeps this recipe allergy-friendly.
 Sweetened condensed coconut milk works equally as well.
-You can sub with dairy condensed milk if you do not follow a DF or vegan lifestyle.
+If your can is larger than 320 ml, add a little extra icing sugar to maintain a firm texture.
+Sub with regular dairy condensed milk if you do not follow a dairy-free or vegan lifestyle.

-- Flavouring: I used vanilla extract and imitation almond extract to ensure this is a nut-free treat that tastes like funfetti cake.
-You can adapt the recipe by swapping out the flavours and mix-ins to create different variations of fudge.
-Swap the sprinkles for freeze-dried raspberries for a fruity, tangy contrast to the white chocolate.
-Or add matcha powder for a unique green tea flavour.
+- Flavour Variations: Vanilla and imitation almond extract give a classic nut-free funfetti cake flavour.
+Swap extracts, switch the sprinkles for freeze-dried raspberries for a fruity, tangy contrast, or add matcha powder for a unique green tea flavour.

 A total hit at the kid’s birthday party on the weekend!
 Thanks for the recipe, it was easy to make and very yummy, good texture.